Lennox–Gastaut syndrome: Causes

-The disease pathophysiology is mostly unknown, but some evidence implicates cortical hyperexcitability occurring at critical periods of brain development.
+The LGS medical pathophysiology is mostly unknown, but some evidence implicates cortical hyperexcitability occurring at critical periods of brain development.

-There are two types of LGS: idiopathic and secondary.
+There are two types of LGS etiologies: idiopathic and secondary.
 The cause of the idiopathic subtype is unknown.
-Secondary LGS occurs when an identifiable underlying pathology is responsible.
+The cause of the secondary subtype occurs when an identifiable underlying pathology is responsible, and this pathology is visible on an MRI scan.
 The most common type of LGS (70–78%) is secondary.
 These patients tend to have a worse prognosis than those with idiopathic LGS.
-In up to one-third of cases no cause can be found.
+In up to one-third of cases, no cause for seizures can be found.

 Brain injury

-Lennox–Gastaut most often occurs secondary to brain damage.
+Seizures that then evolve into LGS most often occur secondary to brain damage.
 The brain damage can occur from perinatal insults, encephalitis, meningitis, tumor, and brain malformation.

 Genetic mutations

-Other identified disorders include genetic disorders such as tuberous sclerosis and inherited deficiency of methylene tetrahydrofolate reductase.
-Some of these cases once thought to be of unknown cause may have definitive etiology by modern genetic testing.
+Other identified causes of early life seizures include genetic disorders such as tuberous sclerosis and inherited deficiency of methylene tetrahydrofolate reductase.
+Some of these cases, once thought to be of unknown cause, may have definitive etiology by modern genetic testing.

 Progress in genome and exome sequencing is revealing that some individuals diagnosed with Lennox–Gastaut syndrome have de novo mutations in a variety of genes, including CHD2, GABRB3, ALG13 and SCN2A.
-The Epi4K study consortium (2013) observed de novo mutations in at least 15% of a study cohort of 165 patients with LGS and infantile spasms using whole exome sequencing.
+The Epi4K study consortium (2013) observed de novo mutations in at least 15% of a study cohort of 165 patients with LGS and infantile spasms using whole-exome sequencing.
 A 2013 study found a high frequency of rare copy-number variations (CNVs) in adult patients with LGS or LGS-like epilepsy.

 Mutations in the IQSEC2 gene have been associated with this syndrome.
 This gene is located on the short arm of the X chromosome (Xp11.22).

 Diagnosis

-The diagnosis of LGS should be suspected in children less than 8 years old with seizures of multiple types that cannot be treated with antiseizure medications.
-Because of high risk of irreversible brain damage in early stages of syndrome (particularly in infants and young children), early diagnosis is essential.
-It may take 1–2 years after first initial seizure for all criteria for diagnosis to emerge, so LGS should be considered if there are suggestive signs and symptoms without presence of complete triad.
+The diagnosis of LGS should be suspected in children less than 8 years old with seizures of multiple types that cannot be treated with anti-seizure medications.
+Because of the high risk of irreversible brain damage in the early stages of the syndrome (particularly in infants and young children), early diagnosis is essential.
+Nobody is born with LGS; it evolves over time, so it may take 1–2 years after the first initial seizure for all criteria for diagnosis to emerge, so LGS should be considered if there are suggestive signs and symptoms without the presence of the complete triad.

 To confirm diagnosis, awake and asleep EEG and magnetic resonance imaging (MRI) are performed.
 MRI is used to detect focal brain lesions.

+The diagnosis of LGS should also be considered in adults who have childhood-onset, intractable seizures and intellectual disability.